 Where to Stay in Dublin

 Your trip is most likely to start or end in Dublin.
-Irish friends advised us to avoid the party-packed Temple Bar area.
+There are lots of hotel choices in Dublin, but Irish friends advised us to avoid the party-packed Temple Bar area.
 Don’t even think about trying to drive a rental car in Dublin!
 We found a delightful two bedroom apartment with all the mod cons just a block from the Guinness Storehouse and within easy striking distance of most attractions by foot or cab.
 The 13 or 40 bus stopped across the street and whisks you to center city in minutes for 2 euros per person.
-To get started looking on Airbnb, with a discount for your first stay, click here.

 - Museums like the National Gallery aren’t open on Mondays and are mostly free on the days when they are open.
 But if you want to cash in on a free gift or tour, plan to visit with your pass on another day of the week.

 - A few major sights like the Book of Kells and the Kilmainham Jail are not included in the pass.
 Plan to see those on days when you are not using your pass.

 - How much did we save with the the pass?
 To see the sights below we would have paid about 135 euros per person without the pass at the time of our visit.
 We spent about 85 euros per person for each three-day pass including pre-trip shipping to the USA.
 Savings: about 50 euros per person, for a total of 150 for our family of three.

 Once your pass is activated, the race is on to pack in as much sightseeing as you can.
 We found the included hop-on-hop-off City Sightseeing bus to be fairly useless.
 It never seemed to go where we were headed and took forever to get there.
 The commentary was interesting and it’s worth doing if you’d like to spend a few hours riding around the circuit for an orientation to the city.